brisbanemakerspace/bms-wiki/tools/electronics/kweld.md

 *A picture of a kWeld battery welding system*

 # Recommended Uses
 This is specifically designed for spot welding metal tabs onto battery cells.
-Any other use is not permitted and will result in a warning for breaching our [safety policy](/policies/safety).
+Any other use is not permitted without approval and will result in an infraction for breaching our [safety policy](/policies/safety).

 # Specifications
 **Induction Class:** 🟡 Yellow Tool (Induction Required)